Head & pronotum

 Four species are currently placed in Anascirtothrips, the others being A. discordiae from Taiwan, A. okinawanus from Okinawa, and A. arafura from the northern coast of Australia.
-Each of these species seems to be associated with the leaves of Ficus trees (Mound & Wang, 2000).
-These species are similar in many details of their structure to the species of Scirtothrips.
+Each of these seems to be associated with the leaves of Ficus trees (Mound & Wang, 2000), and they are similar in many structural details to the species of Scirtothrips.
 However, they have antennae with only seven segments, and the pronotum has at least two discal setae on the posterior half.

 Anascirtothrips arorai Bhatti